PhilipThomas6w/dotNETDeveloper/README.md

 ## Acknowledgments

-- I would like to thank the instructors and teaching assistants at Sparta Academy for their guidance and support throughout this training course, and the HR staff at Sparta Global for their help and encouragement.
+- I would like to thank my instructor Peter Bellaby for his guidance and support throughout this training course, the HR staff at Sparta Global for their help and encouragement, and my fellow trainees.